Eronmmer/inventory-app/readme.md

 - `npm install`

-- Go to the `default.json` file in the `config` directory and edit your mongoURI and jwtSecret details.
+- Go to the `default.json` file in the `config` directory and edit your mongoURI and jwt secret.
 The latter might not be necessary.
-Then run `npm run dev`
+Run `npm run server` to start the Express API, run `npm run client` to run the React Frontend and `npm run dev` to run both of them concurrently.

+## Todo

+- Frontend Responsiveness: I used just styled components.
+So, I'll make out time to ensure the app is fully responsive soon.

+- Display weekly and monthly Sales and purchases on the dashboard along with total profit made during the period.

+- Users should be able to edit their details(change password, name, email, username, company): There's already endpoints for this on the BE but they've not been implemented on the FE

 ## API docs